Pittston, Pennsylvania: Bus

 Pittston is served by the Luzerne County Transportation Authority and COLTS, which provides bus services to the city and other communities within Luzerne County and Lackawanna County.
-Martz Trailways also provides commuter, tour, and trip service from Pittston, and nearby locations in downtown Scranton and Wilkes-Barre to points east and south, such as Philadelphia, New York City, and Atlantic City.
+Martz Trailways also provides commuter, tour, and trip service from Pittston, and nearby locations in downtown Scranton and Wilkes-Barre to points east and south, including Philadelphia, New York City, and Atlantic City.

 Rail

-At present, the Reading Blue Mountain & Northern Railroad, Norfolk Southern Railway (successor to the Delaware and Hudson) and the Luzerne & Susquehanna Railroad (designated-operator of the county-owned shortline) provide freight service within the city and Pittston Township.
+Reading Blue Mountain and Northern Railroad, Norfolk Southern Railway, and Luzerne & Susquehanna Railroad provide freight service in the city and Pittston Township.
 A proposed nearby commuter train from Scranton to New York City has received some preliminary government funding.
+On May 27, 2023, the Reading, Blue Mountain & Northern opened the Wilkes-Barre/Scranton Regional Rail station, which offers passenger service to Jim Thorpe on weekends.

 Public safety

 Firefighting

 The Pittston City Fire Department provides fire protection for the Greater Pittston region.
-Today's department operates from its headquarters at 20–22 Kennedy Street in Pittston.
-The Bureau is staffed by a combination of career and volunteer firefighters.
+The department operates from its headquarters at 20–22 Kennedy Street in Pittston.
+The bureau is staffed by a combination of career and volunteer firefighters.
 Currently, there are seven full-time firefighters, supplemented by a staff of fifteen part-time firefighters.
 The Fire Chief is Frank Roman.

 Police

-The Pittston City Police Department was established on April 26, 1895.
-Today's department operates out of City Hall.
+The Pittston City Police Department was established on April 26, 1895; it is headquartered in Pittston City Hall.
 The city's police provide full-time protection to its citizens, visitors, businesses, and public property.
 The department also operates a police K-9 unit and specialized detective divisions.
 The Chief of Police also chairs the city Traffic Committee, which makes recommendations for changes to traffic flow and city parking.
 The Chief of Police is Neil Murphy.

 Healthcare

 Privately run health care clinics are scattered throughout Pittston.
-In recent years, Geisinger expanded its operations within the city.
-A new clinic was opened on Main Street (it includes an urgent care).
-A free health clinic is also located in Pittston.
-It can be found in the former Seton Catholic High School on William Street.
+Geisinger Health System expanded its operations within the city.
+A new clinic on Main Street includes urgent care services, and a free health clinic is also located in the city on William Street.